 Where the wood ear lives is a difficult question[ii].
 It is Eurasian, but up until recently it was thought to have a North American distribution as well.
 Now, the North American wood ear appears to be not one but two or even three species, not all of which even have names yet, none of which are now included as A. auricula-judae.
 Older sources lump all these species together, and some newer accounts could as well, if the authors drew from older information.
 As result, it can be difficult to tell which species is actually being discussed.
 The species of the North American complex are almost impossible to distinguish from each other or from true A. auricula-judae without a microscope, and how they might differ from each other biochemically is not clear.
 Cultivated wood ear may also differ from the wild form biochemically, either because of its genetics or because of its diet (typically sawdust and gain, not solid wood).
 There are more distantly-related look-alikes as well, though experienced foragers can spot the difference without much trouble.

-The wood ear[iii] is valued largely for its culinary qualities, but has been used traditionally as medicine in both Asia and Europe, and it does contain potentially medicinal substances.
+The wood ear[iii] is an exotic mushroom valued largely for its culinary qualities, but has been used traditionally as medicine in both Asia and Europe, and it does contain potentially medicinal substances.
 To what extent eating whole mushroom might have a therapeutic effect is not clear.

 Auricularia Auricula-Judae Identification and Description